Procedures for Employees with Disabilities to Request Workplace Accommodations

 - the condition and its duration;

-- the limitations caused by the condition and how it impacts the performance of the essential functions of the individual’s position; and
+- the limitations caused by the condition and how it impacts the performance of the essential functions of the individual’s job; and

-- the accommodation the employee and/or the employee’s doctor/medical professional believe will enable the employee to perform the essential functions of the position.
+- the accommodation the employee and/or the employee’s doctor/medical professional believe will enable the employee to perform the essential functions of the job.

 Step 2.
 Agreeing on a reasonable accommodation: The supervisor and/or Human Resources professional should begin an interactive dialogue with the employee when (1) the specific limitation, problem or barrier is unclear; (2) an effective reasonable accommodation is not obvious; or (3) the parties are choosing between different reasonable accommodations.
 The dialogue may not be necessary where the existence of the disability and the need for the accommodation are obvious, and the supervisor and employee agree upon the most effective reasonable accommodation.
 Neither a supervisor nor the department should make a determination that a specific accommodation is unreasonable or creates an undue hardship without consulting with Human Resources and/or the ADA Coordinator.

-- Unsure whether the condition qualifies as a disability: If the Human Resources professional is unsure whether a condition qualifies as a disability under the ADAAA or whether an accommodation is reasonable he/she should consult with the ADA Coordinator.
+- Unsure whether the condition qualifies as a disability: If the Human Resources professional is unsure whether a condition qualifies as a disability as defined by the ADAAA or whether an accommodation is reasonable he/she should consult with the ADA Coordinator.

 - Condition does not qualify as a disability: If, after consulting with Human Resources and/or the ADA Coordinator the supervisor determines that the employee’s condition does not qualify as a disability, that determination should be communicated to the employee in writing by the supervisor or Human Resources professional.
 A determination that the condition does not qualify as a disability covered by the ADAAA does not preclude the supervisor, at her/his discretion, from granting the employee’s request as a means of assisting the employee.
-If the supervisor decides to grant an employee’s accommodation request when the condition is not covered by the ADAAA, the supervisor should advise the employee that:
+If the supervisor decides to grant an employee’s request when the employee does not have a disability as defined by the ADAAA, the supervisor should advise the employee that:

 The supervisor should document this conversation in writing and provide a copy to the employee.